paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-046-national-levee-safety-program.md

 **(c) Levee safety guidelines**

-(1) **Establishment** — Not later than 1 year after June 10, 2014, the Secretary, in consultation with the Administrator and in coordination with State, local, and tribal governments and organizations with expertise in levee safety, shall establish a set of voluntary, comprehensive, national levee safety guidelines that—
+(1) **Establishment** — Not later than 1 year after December 16, 2016, the Secretary, in consultation with the Administrator and in coordination with State, regional, local, and tribal governments and organizations with expertise in levee safety, shall establish a set of voluntary, comprehensive, national levee safety guidelines that—

-  (A) are available for common, uniform use by all Federal, State, tribal, and local agencies;
+  (A) are available for common, uniform use by all Federal, State, regional, local, and tribal agencies;

   (B) incorporate policies, procedures, standards, and criteria for a range of levee types, canal structures, and related facilities and features; and